 I started this drama late.
 It was actually more than halfway through when I started watching.
 I didn’t have the opportunity to review it week-to-week, but I wish I had.
 This is a quality romantic comedy with a solid message.
 I really need to go back and do a full series review of this drama.

 So, what exactly is Marriage Not Dating about you ask?

 This is the story of Gong Ki Tae (Yeon Woo Jin) who is a plastic surgeon.
 His mother is trying to get him married, but Gong Ki Tae thoroughly enjoys his personal space.
 He’s a bit of a loner and a clean freak.
 His apartment is super modern, clean, and lacking in clutter.
 Most of all, due to a past relationship, Gong Ki Tae does not want any parts of a relationship or even a marriage.

 Then there’s bubbly, bright, and opinionated Joo Jang Mi.
 She is a department store employee who dreams of marriage.
-Unfortunately for her, she’s had little luck in the dating department.
-And Jang Mi is an obnoxious drunk.
+Unfortunately, dating has not gone well for her.
+Also, Jang Mi is quite loud and obnoxious once she’s had a few drinks.

 They are as opposite as two people can possibly get.
 So, when Ki Tae has the bright idea to date Jang Mi, it’s a recipe for disaster.
 Ki Tae wants to use Jang Mi’s less refined qualities to make his mother give up on him getting marriage.
 He truly believes that bringing the worst possible girl home will get her to back off.

 This back fires for Ki Tae.
 There’s a lot of hilarity that ensues when Jang Mi and Ki Tae end up living together.
 Cohabitation hi jinks come out in full force here.
 But despite their differences, the more time that Ki Tae spends with Jang Mi, the more he realizes she’s not as horrid as he made her out to be.